Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * User able to see their statistics accurately reflected on statistic view
 * Admin can search for a specific user profile and see their information
 * Admin can see charts that track playerbase over time on a daily, weekly and monthly timescale
+* Sponsor redirected to the create challenge page on the web

 **DONE:**
 * Replaced dummy data with appropriate server requests on M5 stack for statistics